 From time to time the University offers Fellowships in specified fields to enable advanced research to be undertaken by graduates holding the degree of Doctor of Philosophy or equivalent qualifications.
-Salary will range from \$4,400 to \$5,800 per annum, and will be subject to income tax.
+Salaries are currently under review.
+At present they range from \$4,400 to \$5,800 per annum, and are subject to income tax.
 The fellowships will normally be awarded for two years but may be extended for a third year.